michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0116.md

 - v: evolve so as to lead to a new species or develop in a way most suited to the environment
 - v: calculate a derivative; take the derivative
 ### Family
-differentiate: dedifferentiate, differentiable, differentiated, differentiates, differentiating, differentiation, differentiator+;differ: differed, different, differing, differs;difference: differences, differential, differentiate;different: difference, differently, indifferent;differential: differentially, differentials;differentiated: dedifferentiated, undifferentiated;differentiation: dedifferentiation, differentiations;indifference: indifferences;indifferent: indifference, indifferenter, indifferently
+- differentiate: dedifferentiate, differentiable, differentiated, differentiates, differentiating, differentiation, differentiator+
+- differ: differed, different, differing, differs
+- difference: differences, differential, differentiate
+- different: difference, differently, indifferent
+- differential: differentially, differentials
+- differentiated: dedifferentiated, undifferentiated
+- differentiation: dedifferentiation, differentiations
+- indifference: indifferences
+- indifferent: indifference, indifferenter, indifferently
 ### Examples
 - “Right now, Charles Town needs to be looking to differentiate itself from the Maryland casinos including MGM National Harbor, located outside of Washington, D.C.,”
 - MaxBack is like Gazelle, but differentiates itself by accepting a wider variety of gadgets.